spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 This step determines the mean count rate, in units of counts per second, for each pixel by performing a linear fit to the data in the input file.
-The default is done using the "ordinary least squares" method using based on the Fixsen fitting algorithm described by
+The default method uses "ordinary least squares" based on the Fixsen fitting algorithm described by
 `Fixsen et al. (2011) <https://ui.adsabs.harvard.edu/abs/2000PASP..112.1350F>`_.

 The count rate for each pixel is determined by a linear fit to the